joaomdsg/go_island_adventure_challenge/README.md

 ## Challenges 🌊

 Each challenge comes with its own directory, with a fun name like `1_calculate_perimeter`.
-Inside, you'll find a `.go` file and a `.test.go` file to test your mettle (and your code).
+Inside, you'll find a `main_test.go` file to write your mettle tests (and your code).

 To complete a challenge, navigate to its directory, write your solution in the `.go` file, and then run your tests.
 And remember – this is an island, not a library.
 Have fun while coding! 🎉